OSGeo/gdal/doc/source/programs/gdal_vector_rasterize.rst

 .. option:: --add

-   Instead of burning a new value, this adds the new value to the existing raster.
+   Instead of burning a new value, this adds the new value to the existing raster, implies ``--update``.
 Suitable for heatmaps for instance.

 .. option:: -l, --layer, --layer-name <LAYER-NAME>